 Two Bills Heading to the Senate Could Prevent Serious Wrecks on Pennsylvania Highways

 While a new year is upon us, winter still has an iron grip on Pennsylvania.
-With several weeks of possibly wintery weather still ahead, two new bills heading to the state senate could prevent you from being involved in a serious wreck—but it could also cost you big money if you are caught out of compliance.
+With several weeks of possibly wintry weather still ahead, two new bills heading to the state senate could prevent you from being involved in a serious wreck—but it could also cost you big money if you are caught out of compliance.

 Many states in the northeast United States currently have laws regarding snow and ice on top of trucks and cars, including Connecticut, New Jersey, and Rhode Island.
 In these states, you can be pulled over and ticketed for failure to keep your car clear of snow and ice.
 While Pennsylvania law does currently address winter precipitation buildup on vehicles, it only states that a driver is in violation if the snow or ice causes injury or death.